philcali/scala-cct/README.md

 The tool is now complete with a test suite and an extension API (which I will go into later).

-*Note*: Development on this project has pretty much stopped.
+*Note*: Development on this project has pretty much stopped for now (though I've taken the opportunity to upgrade build software).
 People can do whatever they want with it.

+## The Ideas

+Some ideas if I ever get back into the swing of things:

+ * Split up the project into library and conscript projects
+ * Add more conversion pieces
+ * Provide a better extension API (I had some ideas on this)
+ * Make the default conversion page prettier ...
+It's pretty horrible as is.

 ---